Busayoilesanmi/LITA_Capstone_Project/README.md

  * Calculate Revenue Metrics: Assess overall sales volume, average order value, and total revenue generated.
 These metrics help gauge business health and identify revenue drivers.

 ---
-### Objectives of the Customer Data
+#### Objectives of the Customer Data

 The Customer Data dataset provides details on customer profiles and subscription statuses.
 Our objectives with this dataset include:

-Analyze Customer Loyalty and Retention: Investigate subscription durations and cancellation rates to understand customer loyalty.
+ * Analyze Customer Loyalty and Retention: Investigate subscription durations and cancellation rates to understand customer loyalty.
 This insight helps in developing strategies to improve retention rates, particularly among customers at higher risk of canceling.

-Segment Customers by Subscription Type: Compare behaviors and revenue generation across different subscription types (e.g., Basic, Premium).
+ * Segment Customers by Subscription Type: Compare behaviors and revenue generation across different subscription types (e.g., Basic, Premium).
 Understanding these differences allows for tailored marketing and upselling strategies.

-Measure Revenue Per Customer: Assess individual customer contributions to total revenue, identifying high-value customers and potential areas for growth among lower-value customers.
+ * Measure Revenue Per Customer: Assess individual customer contributions to total revenue, identifying high-value customers and potential areas for growth among lower-value customers.

-Understand Regional Customer Demographics: Examine where customers are located to better understand market penetration in different regions, which may inform future expansion or localized marketing efforts.
+ * Understand Regional Customer Demographics: Examine where customers are located to better understand market penetration in different regions, which may inform future expansion or localized marketing efforts.

+   ---
+   ### Key Metrics

+By tracking these metrics, this analysis aims to provide a well-rounded view of both sales and customer engagement.
+The Sales Data metrics help identify top products, revenue patterns, and regional differences, while the Customer Data metrics provide insights into loyalty and revenue contributions by customer segments.
+Together, these metrics will guide data-driven strategies to enhance sales, improve customer retention, and optimize business growth.

+---
+#### Key Metrics for the Sales Data

+The Sales Data dataset provides transaction-level details, allowing us to track important sales and revenue metrics.

+ - Total Revenue: Sum of all sales across all orders.
+This metric helps gauge overall business income and track revenue growth over time.

+Average Order Value (AOV): Total revenue divided by the number of orders.
+AOV helps assess the average amount customers spend per transaction, which is useful for measuring customer purchasing power.

+Product Sales Volume: The total number of units sold for each product.
+This metric shows which products are most popular and which may need more promotion.

+Sales by Region: Total sales and units sold per region.
+Analyzing sales by region helps us understand geographic trends and allows for region-specific marketing or inventory adjustments.

+Sales Over Time: Monthly or quarterly sales trends.
+Tracking sales over time reveals seasonal patterns or growth trends that can inform marketing and inventory decisions.